-Hunters reported 692 harvested deer during the 2022 general season in the primary GMUs within District 14 (GMUs 407, 418, 426, and 437).
-This harvest number is similar to the 686 deer harvested during the 2021 season.
+Hunters reported 755 harvested deer during the 2023 general season in the primary GMUs within District 14 (GMUs 407, 418, 426, and 437).
+This harvest number is a slight increase over the 692 deer harvested during the 2022 season.
 From a hunting perspective, GMU 407 provides the best opportunity to harvest deer successfully in the district.
-In 2022, 482 deer (83 does and 399 bucks) were harvested in GMU 407 during the general season hunts.
-Regarding the number of deer harvested, the next best option for hunters is GMU 437, with 142 deer (16 does and 126 bucks) harvested during the 2022 general season.
+In 2023, 534 deer (69 does and 465 bucks) were harvested in GMU 407 during the general season hunts.
+The next best option for hunters is GMU 437, with 164 deer (19 does and 145 bucks) harvested during the 2023 general season.
 Annual harvest reports and harvest statistics based on hunter reporting can be found online at Game Harvest Reports.

 The drastic difference in harvest rates between GMU 407 and other GMUs within the district is related to the number of hunting days available, deer densities, and ease of access.
-GMU 407 provides hunting opportunities that the other GMUs do not, and hunters have learned to take advantage of it.
+GMU 407 provides hunting opportunities that the other GMUs do not, and hunters have learned to take advantage of them.
 Though some public land opportunities exist in GMU 407, the key to a successful harvest in this GMU is securing the appropriate permission to hunt on private land and scouting the area before the hunting season.
-Hunters who intend to hunt deer in developed areas should review page 90 of the Washington 2023 Big Game Hunting Regulations pamphlet and check with local jurisdictions regarding firearm restrictions.
+Hunters who intend to hunt deer in developed areas should review page 90 of the Washington 2024 Big Game Hunting Regulations pamphlet and check with local jurisdictions regarding firearm restrictions.

 Modern firearm hunters in District 14 may apply for a permit only quality buck hunt during the late season in GMUs 418, 426, and 437.
-These quality buck tags provide some of the best opportunities for success among deer hunters in the district and allow hunters a chance to hunt bucks during the rut.
-Permit hunter success rates during the 2022 season were 12% in GMU 418, 10% in GMU 426, and 20% in GMU 437 for hunters who participated.
-Sixty tags were issued, and hunters reported harvesting nine bucks for a 15% success rate overall.
+These quality buck tags provide some of the best opportunities for hunting bucks during the rut.
+Permit hunter success rates during the 2023 season were 12% in GMU 418, 20% in GMU 426, and 12% in GMU 437 for hunters who participated.
+A total of 60 tags were issued in the three GMUs, and hunters reported harvesting eight bucks for a 13% success rate overall.

-Figure 12.
-A young black-tailed deer - Photo by Stephanie Pelham
+Photo 5: A young black-tailed deer.
+Photo by Stephanie Pelham.

-WDFW negotiated access to Sierra Pacific properties for six of the 25 permit holders in GMU 418 during the 2022 season and likely will provide the same opportunity for 2023 hunters.
+WDFW negotiated access to Sierra Pacific properties for six of the 25 permit holders in GMU 418 during the 2023 season and will likely provide the same opportunity for 2024 hunters.
 Hunters who draw a quality buck tag for GMU 418 will be provided details by mail about how to be included in a lottery-style drawing for one of six available chances to win access to Sierra Pacific properties in the GMU.

 For those seeking a more remote and rugged trophy black-tailed deer hunting experience, high elevation areas in the Mt.
-Baker Wilderness in GMU 418 and Glacier Peak Wilderness in GMU 450 are open for the High Buck Hunt from Sep.
-15 - 25.
-These areas can be accessed by using U.S. Forest Service (USFS) roads and trail systems.
-Hunters should be prepared for thick and steep terrain and heavy concentrations of hikers and other recreationists during fair weather.
-Ample scouting is required to determine where deer are concentrated, as well as to avoid crowds.
+Baker Wilderness in GMU 418 and Glacier Peak Wilderness in GMU 450 are open for the High Buck Hunt from September 15 - 25.
+The "High Hunt" has become increasingly popular and it's common to see numerous other hunters even after hiking five to ten miles.
+Hunters should also be prepared for thick and steep terrain and heavy concentrations of hikers and other recreationists during fair weather.
+Physical fitness, quality gear, and ample scouting are typically required to determine where deer are concentrated, as well as to avoid crowds.
 Smaller alpine basins and lightly forested ridges not accessed by main roads and trails can be productive.
-Visit the following link for more information on road and trail conditions in the Mt.
-Baker-Snoqualmie National Forest.
+Visit the Mt.
+Baker-Snoqualmie NF Road and Trail map for current conditions.
 Note that the Noisy-Diobsud Wilderness Area is NOT open to the High Buck Hunt.